MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 *Question:* My migration is going so slow or I am being throttled.
 What can I do?
 *Answer:* Check that you have configured your migration settings properly.
 Turn off any software that you do not need to use during migration.
-For example, disable any file sync program or antivirus program on the migrated content.
+For example, disable any file synchronization program or antivirus program on the migrated content.
 This will help reduce throttle and improve performance.

 *Question:* How much can I migrate per day?
 *Answer:* Plan to migrate at a maximum of 2TB/day.